Towards the non-perturbative cosmological bootstrap: Quantum field theory in de Sitter

-Let us start by constructing an explicit quantum field theory in de Sitter: the massive free scalar field.
+Let us start the discussion of QFT in dS by constructing an explicit example: the massive free scalar field.
 We will do so by canonically quantizing the theory in the flat slicing of Eq.~\reef{eq:flatMetric}.
 In the process, we will describe in detail the Hilbert space and its symmetry properties.

 In order to construct the free scalar in dS${}_{d+1}$, we start from the action \bsub \esub where we define $\dot{\phi} \equiv \pd \phi/\pd \eta$.\footnote{Strictly speaking, in passing from the first to the second line in~\reef{eq:scalarAction}, we have discarded the early-time Poincar\'{e} patch covering ${X^0 + X^{d+1} < 0}$, but this will not influence the following discussion.} The Euler-Lagrange equation of motion for the field $\phi$ reads